xzeion/yeast/README.md

 # YEAST
-#### A boilerplate docerized flask application supported by postgresql
+#### A boilerplate dockerized flask application supported by postgresql

-This is a starter application that gets much of the setup and configuration out of the way for you so you can get straight to the application code.
+This is a starter application that gets much of the setup and configuration out of the way for you so you can get straight to writing application code.

+You can start the project as it is with `docker compose up --build` for a first run.